 Is my student responsible for damages which may occur in common areas?

 It is understood that residents are responsible for any damage or loss caused or non-routine cleaning or trash removal required to the common areas of the residence halls and their furnishings, including vending machines and other equipment placed in the residence halls as a convenience to the residents.
 Common areas include corridors, recreation rooms, kitchens, study rooms, living rooms, laundry rooms, public baths and lounges.
 When damage occurs, the student(s) will be billed directly for the repairs.
 Individual Hall Councils have the authority (along with Residence Life Staff) to assess and assign charges for these damages.
-Common Area Charges that are assigned by the Hall/Apartments Councils will be collected directly by Hall/Apartments Council representatives prior to the end of the semester.
-Residents are expected to provide payment to the Hall/Apartments Council representative.
-If at the end of the year charges assigned by the Hall/Apartments Council have not been paid, Residence Life will bill the student directly with the addition of a $15 administrative charge.
-Damages may also result in College judicial action.
-Those students who are responsible for vandalism or theft may be removed from and/or denied future housing in College residence halls.
+Common Area Charges that are assigned by the Community Councils will be collected directly by Community Council representatives prior to the end of the semester.
+Residents are expected to provide payment to the Community Council representative.
+If at the end of the year charges assigned by the Community Council have not been paid, Residence Life will bill the student directly with the addition of a $15 administrative charge.
+Damages may also result in University judicial action.
+Those students who are responsible for vandalism or theft may be removed from and/or denied future housing in University residence halls.

 Is there a process by which my student may appeal a damage charge?

-You student must appeal any charges within thirty days of the date of the bill.
+Charges must be appealed within thirty days of the date of the bill.
 Bills received during the summer must be appealed before the end of the first full week of classes.
-If your student chooses to appeal a charge please have him/her do the following:
+In the event the resident wishes to contest charges for damages or loss, the following procedure is prescribed:

-- Appeals which continue to be unresolved will be heard by the Appeals Board consisting of three representatives from the Residence Hall Association (RHA).
+(3) Appeals will be heard by the Appeals Board consisting of three representatives from the Residence Hall Association (RHA).
 The decision of the Appeals Board is final.